sunfounder/euler-kit/docs/source/pyproject/python_start/setup_pico.rst

     Please ignore the warning that a **drive was removed without being ejected**, that's supposed to happen!

-    When you dragged the MicroPython firmware file onto your Pico, you told it to flash the firmware onto its internal storage.
+    As soon as you dragged the MicroPython firmware file onto your Pico, the firmware was flashed into its internal storage.
-    To do that, your pico switches out of the special mode you put it in with the 'BOOTSEL' button, flashes the new firmware, and then load it (meaning that your Pico is now running MicroPython).
+    The Pico then switches out of the special mode you put it in with the 'BOOTSEL' button, flashes the new firmware, and then loads it (meaning your Pico is now running MicroPython).

-Congratulations: your're now ready to get started with MicroPython on your Raspberry Pi Pico!
+Congratulations: your Raspberry Pi Pico is now ready to run MicroPython!